Epistam/epistam.github.io/IT/chal.w44-2-prime-gen.md

 Among which :
 * The simple "division check" approach, as a bit of a control experiment
 * The multithreaded version of the aforementionned approach
-* The non-optimized Eratosthene sieves
+* The non-optimized Eratosthene's sieve
-* The Atkin sieve
+* The Atkin's sieve

 ## Division check